better-api/better-api/docs/syntax.md

 ## Basic Info

-Let's start with some basic info that you can (and should) define:
+Let's start with some basic info that you can specify.
+This includes:

+- version of Better API
+- version of you API
+- server URLs
+- name of the API
+- description of the API

 ```text
 //!
 This is a special doc comment that is used to describe the whole API.